History of John Calipari in Timeline

 In 1993, John Calipari was named Atlantic 10 Coach of the Year.

-In 1993, UMass defeated defending NCAA champion and preseason #1 North Carolina in the pre-season NIT.
+In 1993, UMass defeated defending NCAA champion and preseason #1 North Carolina in the pre-season NIT at Madison Square Garden.

-February 13, 1994: Chaney threatens Calipari at post-game conference
+February 13, 1994: John Chaney threatens John Calipari

-On February 13, 1994, Temple University's coach John Chaney threatened to kill John Calipari at a post-game news conference, showcasing a heated moment in their careers.
+On February 13, 1994, Temple University's basketball coach John Chaney threatened to kill John Calipari at a post-game news conference, calling him an "Italian son of a bitch" and accusing him of manipulating referees.
+Chaney received a one-game suspension for the incident.

-1996: Head Coach and Executive VP of New Jersey Nets
+1996: Head Coach and Executive VP of Basketball Operations for the New Jersey Nets

 In 1996, John Calipari became the head coach of the NBA's New Jersey Nets.

 In 1996, John Calipari was named Atlantic 10 Coach of the Year.
-He was also named the Naismith, NABC, Basketball Times & Sporting News National Coach of the Year in 1996.
-He led UMass to its first-ever appearance in the Final Four, although this appearance was later vacated by the NCAA.
+He was also named the Naismith, NABC, Basketball Times & Sporting News National Coach of the Year.
+He also led UMass to its first-ever appearance in the Final Four.

 1996: Naismith College Coach of the Year